11 Sequence QC

 - Removing sequences that have been trimmed too short to be useful in steps 1 and 2.

 As you will note in fastqc outputs, it is not uncommon to get adapter read-through in Illumina data.
 It’s good to remove this.
-In many applications a small amount can be tolerated, however.
-Reference mapping programs mostly do “local” rather than “global” alignment these days, so they are capable of leaving some bases at the end of as sequence unmapped if they don’t seem to fit.
+In many applications, however, a small amount can be tolerated.
+Reference mapping programs mostly do “local” rather than “global” alignment, so they are capable of leaving some bases at the end of a sequence unmapped if they don’t seem to fit.

 To trim adapter contamination, software needs to know what adapters to look for.
 For some software you will need to provide a fasta file with the specific adapters used in your study.
 Other software comes pre-loaded with common adapter sequences and you only need to provide them if you’re using something unusual.

-Sequence qualities often decline towards the 3’ ends of sequence fragments in Illumina data.
+We usually trim low quality ends from sequences because quality often declines towards the 3’ end on the Illumina platform.
 The longer the read, the worse the decline.
-For most common applications of Illumina data, we don’t need to be extremely stringent with the quality trimming.
+For most common applications of Illumina data, however, we don’t need to be extremely stringent with the quality trimming.
 The Phred-scaled base qualities capture the uncertainty in the base calls reasonably well and are used by many downstream applications.
 For this reason, unless we have a specific need to tightly control potential base calling errors, we just try to trim out the worst bits.

-Finally, if after trimming adapters and low quality sequence, we wind up with very short sequences (perhaps < 50bp), we typically remove them.
+Finally, if after trimming adapters and low quality sequence, we wind up with very short sequences (perhaps < 50bp), we typically remove them because they are of limited utility.
 This often leaves “orphaned” mate sequences that are long enough and high enough quality to be retained, which are directed to a separate file.
 Since there usually not that many of these, we often ignore them downstream as they introduce more complexity in handling data for not much benefit.

-, a venerable and widely used piece of software.
-One downside of using it is that it requires that you know what adapter sequences were used to generate the library and provide them.
-When that information is not available (sometimes published data do not state it) FastQC usually infers it for you (when there is detectable adapter contamination that is).
-Also, Trimmomatic comes packaged with fasta files for the most common adapters, so this is not really a large barrier.
+Here we’ll use Trimmomatic, a venerable and widely used piece of software.
+It requires that you know what adapter sequences were used to generate the library and provide them.
+When that information is not available (sometimes published data do not state it) FastQC usually infers it for you (when there is detectable adapter contamination from commonly used adapter sequence that is).
+Trimmomatic comes packaged with fasta files for the most common adapters, so this is not really a large barrier.

-There are many other similar useful tools for trimming, such as fastp
+There are many other similar useful tools for trimming, such as fastp, sickle, cutadapt.
+TrimGalore, and BBTools.

 For bioinformatics workflows, we do not typically modify our raw data files in any way (rather, we set permissions to read-only).
 This means that some steps, like trimming, more or less double the size of our data during the course of analysis.
 Once you’re fairly certain you’re done with intermediate analysis products like trimmed reads, it’s a good idea to go back and remove them to save storage space.